Use Bike Month to encourage bicycling at your workplace

 Dear __________ (title)

-The Washington Bikes Bike Everywhere Challenge is a simple turn-key program that has significantly increased bicycle commuting among both new and experienced riders.
-Last year, 10 percent of participants were brand new commuters.
-That’s an impressive result.
+The F5 Networks Bike Everywhere Challenge is a simple turn-key program that has significantly increased bicycle commuting among both new and experienced riders.

 What’s more, it’s very simple for businesses to participate.
 Team captains like me recruit and encourage riders.
 The riders track their own trips online.
-Cascade Bicycle Club provides a comprehensive business toolkit with email templates, newsletter blurbs, graphics, and inspiration.
+Washington Bikes provides a comprehensive business toolkit with email templates, newsletter blurbs, graphics, and inspiration.

 Captain ________(your name)